A refinery at dusk showing lots of brightly lit infrastructure, as well as a few tall chimneys and three large cooling towers

 Peregrine falcon perched on a building ledge

+It’s normal for birds to wind down with the light.
 At the end of the day, dimming light prompts birds to fill their stomachs and return to their roosts.
-It's been observed that dimmed sunlight from an eclipse in the middle of the day can also trigger pigeons to eat.
+It’s been observed that dimmed sunlight from an eclipse in the middle of the day can also trigger pigeons to eat.

-It's normal for birds to wind down with the light, however Hein has 'noticed that in the evenings, when country pigeons would have gone to bed, city ones are often still very active'.
+Artificial light disrupts this.
+“In the evenings, when country pigeons would have gone to bed, city ones are often still very active,” says Hein.

-'In the centre of cities it's almost never truly dark and peregrines have discovered that it might be easier to get a pigeon in town after hours.
+“In the centre of cities, it’s almost never truly dark and peregrines have discovered that it might be easier to get a pigeon in town after hours.”

-'Sky glow might not be as bright as daylight but it does extend the time when they can hunt.'
+“Sky glow might not be as bright as daylight, but it does extend the time when they can hunt.”

 Tips to reduce light pollution at home

-Prior to joining the Museum, Steph worked as an ecological consultant advising on lighting requirements for new developments.
+Prior to joining the Natural History Museum, Steph worked as an ecological consultant advising on lighting requirements for new developments.
 Here are her top tips based on the latest guidance on artificial lighting and wildlife from the Bat Conservation Trust.

 1. Light only what you need